apache/incubator-kie-drools/kogito-springboot/starters/README.md

 </dependencies>
 ```

-> If you are planning to use Serverless Workflow with events, consider adding the `kogito-serverless-workflow-spring-boot-starter` as well to the project.
-This starter will include CloudEvents support required by Serverless Workflows.

 ## Kogito Decisions Spring Boot Starter

 Starter only for Decisions (DMN) support.
 To add it to your project, use: